0xPolygonID/docs/docs/web-wallet.md

 Currently, the tool supports embedded issuance for only two types of credentials:

-- Proof of Identity (refer to the schema <ins>[here](https://github.com/anima-protocol/claims-polygonid/blob/main/schemas/json-ld/poi-v1.json-ld)</ins>)
+- Proof of Identity (refer to the schema <ins>[here](https://github.com/anima-protocol/claims-optimismid/blob/main/schemas/json-ld/poi-v1.json-ld)</ins>)
-- Proof of Life (refer to the schema <ins>[here](https://github.com/anima-protocol/claims-polygonid/blob/main/schemas/json-ld/pol-v1.json-ld)</ins>)
+- Proof of Life (refer to the schema <ins>[here](https://github.com/anima-protocol/claims-optimismid/blob/main/schemas/json-ld/pol-v1.json-ld)</ins>)

-The tool still supports the verification of other credentials, which can be issued on the Polygon ID Wallet App.
+The tool still supports the verification of other credentials, which can be issued on the optimism ID Wallet App.
 :::

 - **Simplified Integration**: Integration into your application is effortless, reducing the development workload and ensuring swift implementation.